 Of course all therapeutic work is conducted within the beliefs/values system of the client.
 For some, there may be issues which they wish to address within the perspective of a spiritual/faith base.
 We can work within a general spiritual approach or from a more specific religious perspective where required.

-From personal experience, and further specific training in this area, I can work with CBT incorporating Islamic values and approaches to understanding the self and well-being.
-This can also be adapted for other faiths.
+Applying my further specific training in this area, I regularly work with Muslim clients incorporating Islamic values and approaches to understanding the self and improving well-being.

 I am a native speaker in Sylheti (Bengali) dialect & can provide treatment in Bengali where required, using measures and materials translated into Bengali where available/appropriate